aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/bookmarks/update/_index.md

 ﻿---
-title: "Update a bookmark in a Word Document"
+title: "Update a bookmark in a Word document"
+second_title: " online"
+articleTitle: "Update a bookmark"
+linktitle: "Update a bookmark"
 type: docs
 url: /bookmarks/update/
-description: "Update a bookmark in a Word Document"
+description: "Update a bookmark in a Word document programmatically via Cloud API."
 weight: 30
 ---

 This REST API updates a bookmark by its name in a Word document.
 It takes the document file, bookmark name, and new bookmark data as inputs.

-## Update a bookmark in a Word Document REST API
+## Update a bookmark in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|